estieve/soccer_analysis/README.md

 ![EDA](https://github.com/estieve/soccer_analysis/blob/main/images/EDA.PNG)

 ## Predictive Analysis - Remove Draws
-Taking the evaluation above into account, the next step is to remove the draws and re-run the machine learning models to see if there is an improvement with draws removed from the results.
+Taking the evaluation above into account, the next step is to remove the draws and re-run the machine learning models to see if there is an improvement with these records removed from the dataframe.
 The same processes were run to optimize the models.

 ### Results